Journal

 Cost of delay

-• Copying competitor model.
+• Copying the competitor model.

 • Running too many models simultaneously.